baetis-ma/testbench/index.md

 ```
 ##### The software indicates trigger sample with a red ‘\*’ on the time axis, in the case of triggers outside of the plot arrows are shown pointing in the direction of the trigger point.
 The trigger is offset from the start of trace by a user defined trigger offset.
 ## 6. Oscilloscope Demonstration
-##### To start the program enter ./oscope0 | gnuplot, as the screen shot embedded shows.
+##### To start the program enter `./oscope0 | gnuplot`.
 For a full list of commands available type h, a list of commands shows on the screen below.
 Most of these commands do not need much explaination, y toogles adding 4 volt offsets to each channel, u changes oscope display update rate.
 A example is shown of changing the timebase.
-Once the request timebase is entered the contents of the affected fppa mapped resgisters are displayed, a status line appears summarizing the acquisition state.
+Commands can be entered as a command string, if the command string is recognised and the parameters valid the command will be applied.
+If the command was not recognised the first char of the string will be examined as the menu shows, the user will be prompted for input.
 ```
+--> ./oscope | gnuplot
-timebase <time in us>
+help                                 (typed by user or just h) timebase <time in us>
 samples <number samples>
 channels <number channeles>